GabrielZuany/Python/Projects/PriceComparison/README.md

   Using _**Selenium**_ to go through the pages of webstore (and webstores), and _**bs4**_ I can extract all data that I want to, the automating system is almost
   100% conclued.<br>
   With my product list finished, I convert it to .xlsx file and export to _**R script**_ to analyze the data.<br>
   With **R**, I load the .xlsx file and read the price column.
-After store in a data frame I unlist and convert to numeric value.
+After store it in a data frame, I unlist and convert to numeric values.
 Then start to compare the data extracted by each webstore and build a plot to do statistical analysis.<br><br>
   At the end, I will have .xlsx files with all product informations (Name, price, link...) and statistical graph to interpret the data.